-IV.B.1.d).(1) Residents must demonstrate competence in: IV.B.1.d).(1).(a) identifying strengths, deficiencies, and limits in one's knowledge and expertise; (Core) IV.B.1.d).(1).(b) setting learning and improvement goals; (Core) IV.B.1.d).(1).(c) identifying and performing appropriate learning activities; (Core) IV.B.1.d).(1).(d) systematically analyzing practice using quality improvement methods, and implementing changes with the goal of practice improvement; (Core) IV.B.1.d).(1).(e) incorporating feedback and formative evaluation into daily practice; (Core) IV.B.1.d).(1).(f) locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems; (Core) IV.B.1.d).(1).(g) using information technology to optimize learning; and, (Core) IV.B.1.d).(1).(h) assuming responsibility for learning about major developments in both the basic and clinical sciences relating to child neurology.
-(Detail) IV.B.1.e) Interpersonal and Communication Skills Residents must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core) IV.B.1.e).(1) Residents must demonstrate competence in:
+IV.B.1.d).(1) Residents must demonstrate competence in: IV.B.1.d).(1).(a) identifying strengths, deficiencies, and limits in one's knowledge and expertise; ^(Core) IV.B.1.d).(1).(b) setting learning and improvement goals; (Core) IV.B.1.d).(1).(c) identifying and performing appropriate learning activities; ^(Core) IV.B.1.d).(1).(d) systematically analyzing practice using quality improvement methods, and implementing changes with the goal of practice improvement; (Core) IV.B.1.d).(1).(e) incorporating feedback and formative evaluation into daily practice; ^(Core) IV.B.1.d).(1).(f) locating, appraising, and assimilating evidence from scientific studies related to their patients' health problems; and, ^(Core) IV.B.1.d).(1).(g) using information technology to optimize learning. ^(Core) IV.B.1.e) Interpersonal and Communication Skills Residents must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) IV.B.1.e).(1) Residents must demonstrate competence in:

-IV.B.1.e).(1).(a) communicating effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds; (Core) IV.B.1.e).(1).(b) communicating effectively with physicians, other health professionals, and health-related agencies; (Core) IV.B.1.e).(1).(c) working effectively as a member or leader of a health care team or other professional group; IV.B.1.e).(1).(d) educating patients, families, students, residents, and other health professionals; (Core) IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; and, (Core) IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible medical records, if applicable.
-(Core) IV.B.1.e).(2) Residents must learn to communicate with patients and families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
-IV.B.1.e).(3) Residents are expected to provide psychosocial support and counseling for patients and family members about terminal palliative care.
+IV.B.1.e).(1).(a) communicating effectively with patients, families, and the public, as appropriate, across a broad range of socioeconomic and cultural backgrounds; ^(Core) IV.B.1.e).(1).(a).(i) Residents must demonstrate competence in obtaining informed consent and effectively describing imaging appropriateness, safety issues, and the results of diagnostic imaging and procedures to patients. ^(Core) IV.B.1.e).(1).(b) communicating effectively with physicians, other health professionals, and health-related agencies; ^(Core) IV.B.1.e).(1).(b).(i) Residents must demonstrate competence in communicating the results of examinations and procedures to the referring provider and/or other appropriate individuals effectively and in a timely manner. ^(Core) IV.B.1.e).(1).(c) working effectively as a member or leader of a health care team or other professional group; (Core) IV.B.1.e).(1).(d) educating patients, families, students, residents, and other health professionals; ^(Core) IV.B.1.e).(1).(e) acting in a consultative role to other physicians and health professionals; ^(Core) IV.B.1.e).(1).(f) maintaining comprehensive, timely, and legible medical records, if applicable; and, ^(Core) IV.B.1.e).(1).(g) supervising, providing consultation to, and teaching medical students and/or residents. ^(Core) IV.B.1.e).(2) Residents must learn to communicate with patients and families to partner with them to assess their care goals, including, when appropriate, end-of-life goals.
 (Core)

 Background and Intent: When there are no more medications or interventions that can achieve a patient's goals or provide meaningful improvements in quality or length of life, a discussion about the patient's goals, values, and choices surrounding the end of life is one of the most important conversations that can occur.
 Residents must learn to participate effectively and compassionately in these meaningful human interactions, for the sake of their patients and themselves.
 Programs may teach this skill through direct clinical experience, simulation, or other means of active learning.